 |Symptom||Large in-process inventory in front of the bottleneck||Large inventory of unsold products OR stagnant/dropping market share|

-|How easy it is to Identify the bottleneck?||Easy – Looking at the flow or analyzing data||Difficult – It is mostly implicit/latent, no one wants to declare something as a bottleneck.
+|How easy it is to Identify the bottleneck?||Easy – Looking at the flow or analyzing data||Difficult – It is mostly implicit/latent.
 Managers are worried of blame game|

-|What should senior management do?||Support the manager in debottlenecking by investing or improving or innovating||Support the product manager in identifying and building a consensus on what the bottleneck is and then in driving innovations to debottleneck|
+|What should senior management do?||Support the manager in debottlenecking by investing or improving or innovating||Support the product manager in identifying and building a consensus on what the bottleneck is followed by driving innovations to debottleneck|

 |Improvements or investments in areas other than the bottleneck will result in a low impact but if it eases the bottleneck process, it will result in large impact.|